-Children's Mercy Hospitals (CMH), a 355-bed regional pediatric referral center, is the primary pediatric teaching facility affiliated with the University of Missouri at Kansas City.
+Children's Mercy Hospitals (CMH), a 355-bed regional pediatric referral center, is the primary pediatric teaching facility affiliated with the University of Missouri at Kansas City and the University of Kansas Medical Center.

 Located in the heart of the city on Hospital Hill, CMH provides pediatric care in more than 40 subspecialty areas.
 Each year there are approximately 13,500 inpatient admissions.
 Forty percent of the inpatient capacity is reserved for intensive care through the Burn Unit, a level IIIc Neonatal Intensive Care Nursery, and the Pediatric Intensive Care Unit.